 - Another reason why you should add an Instagram feed to your website is simply because it improves the overall UI, making your website look beautiful.

-While there are plenty of widgets and options available to you to embed an Instagram social feed, we are going to focus on the best and the easiest method that you can use.
-Here’s how to go about it.
+While there are plenty of widgets and options available to you to embed an Instagram social feed, we are going to focus on the best and easiest method that you can use.

 They contain a combination of free and paid options.
 However, as you can see in the screenshot above, the Instagram social feed is a paid option (Pro).
 Pricing is as follows:

-Once you’ve purchased your license key, simply install the plugin, and then activate your license, as shown below:
+Once you’ve purchased your license key, install the plugin and then activate your license, as shown below: